Kwaai-AI-Lab/kwaai-alignment/README.md

 Our current goal this year is to produce a survey paper in alignment research and run small experiments.

 ### How can I contribute to this group?
 Right now, we’re working on the survey and small experiments.
 If you’d like to help out with either, reach out and we can get you started.
-Also, feel free to check the above Google Drive (Request access)

 ### What if I don’t know anything about alignment?
 That's okay!
 We welcome all different backgrounds.
 If you are interested in this area and willing to help, then that is great.